HEALTHY BITE | Workplace Wellness – Challenges and Opportunities

 PERMA Model

 In the chapter on Think or Thought, I talked about the PERMA Model, and the PERMA Model discusses… stands for P-E-R-M-A. P stands for Positivity, E for Engagement, R for Relationships, M for Meaning, and A for Accomplishment.
-Actually, we discuss how Marty Seligman, as Suzy calls him, or Professor Seligman as I probably would, has added another letter to that PERMA Model, and it is the letter H, or she told me it was also V. H standing for Health and V for Vitality, because he recognised that unless the person was healthy that it was very difficult to be positive, engaged, form relationships, find meaning and accomplishment.
+We discuss how Marty Seligman, as Suzy calls him, or Professor Seligman, as I probably would, have added another letter to that PERMA Model.
+It is the letter H, or she told me it was also V. H stands for Health and V for Vitality because he recognised that it was tough to be positive, engaged, form relationships, and find meaning and accomplishment unless the person was healthy.
 It’s much easier if you are healthy.

-In fact, that’s the purpose of our Unstress Podcast and our Unstress Health Community and programmes.
-It’s to provide you with information to help you take control of your health, fulfil your potential and be the best you can be.
+That’s the purpose of our Unstress Podcast and our Unstress Health Community and programmes.
+It provides information to help you take control of your health, fulfil your potential and be the best you can be.

-But back to the PERMA Model, and what we’re really exploring is also burnout in the corporate space and the fact that so many… The current period of time is referred to as the great resignation.
-One of the reasons for that, of course, is the last two years have been a period of global reflection and a dramatic change to our work environment.
+But back to the PERMA Model, and we’re exploring burnout in the corporate space and the fact that so many… The current period is referred to as the great resignation.
+One reason is that the last two years have been a period of global reflection and a dramatic change in our work environment.

-Literally overnight1 from lockdown.
+Overnight1 from lockdown.
 We were told to stay home.
-For many people, that meant long commutes of up to an hour or more each way in a day, which over a five-day working week adds up to a whole day of travelling to and from work is a huge price that people pay.
-This was an opportunity to not only free up time but free up space for thinking about what was important and what was meaningful in life, how engaged you were with your job, what the meaning of your job was, and how important relationships are.
+For many people, that meant long commutes of up to an hour or more each way in a day, which over a five-day working week adds up to a whole day of travelling to and from work is a considerable price that people pay.
+This was an opportunity to free up time and space for thinking about what was essential and meaningful in life, how engaged you were with your job, what the meaning of your job was, and how meaningful relationships are.

 Relationship

-It’s interesting to focus on the relationship side of things because we definitely do know that relationships are important.
-I think that’s one of the lessons that we’ve learnt from this period, and that is the importance of real relationships, face-to-face relationships.
+Focusing on the relationship side of things is interesting because we know that relationships are essential.
+I think that’s one of the lessons we’ve learnt from this period: the importance of genuine relationships, face-to-face relationships.

-It’s great that we can communicate with people all around the world, but nothing quite beats being in the same room, being able to interact, being able to see facial expressions and body language to reach out and shake someone’s hand.
-I know that’s a terribly dangerous activity, but there’s something quite nice about it.
-Give them a hug or give them a kiss.
+It’s great that we can communicate with people worldwide, but nothing quite beats being in the same room, being able to interact, and seeing facial expressions and body language to reach out and shake someone’s hand.
+I know that’s a dangerous activity, but there’s something quite lovely.
+Hug them or kiss them.

-Relationships have been something that perhaps we’ve recognised well we definitely have recognised how important that is.
-Our new work environment involves a balance between the time we save in commuting and the convenience and legitimacy of working from home.
-That raises all sorts of challenges because it assumes that you have a comfortable work environment at home and that you have adequate…
+Relationships have been something that perhaps we’ve recognised well.
+We have realised how important that is.
+Our new work environment balances the time we save commuting and the convenience and legitimacy of working from home.
+That raises all sorts of challenges because it assumes that you have a comfortable work environment at home and adequate…

 A desk and chairs to sit on, ergonomically comfortable.
-That you have good computer screens and a good internet connection makes all sorts of assumptions, but assuming you do, the importance of returning to the office and connecting with the team or your co-workers is also really important.
+That you have good computer screens and an internet connection makes all sorts of assumptions.
+Still, assuming you do, returning to the office and connecting with the team or your co-workers is also significant.

-Finding that balance in this new work-life experience that we’re being offered.
+You are finding that balance in this new work-life experience that we’re being offered.
 There are many challenges, but there are many opportunities.
-The excitement, or the novelty or the importance of spending time in the same room with your team, with your co-workers, is potentially a really positive thing as well.
+The excitement, novelty, or importance of spending time in the same room with your team and your co-workers is also potentially a positive thing.

 The Great Resignation

-The interesting thing, though, is that this is being described as The Great Resignation.
-And it’s interesting to go to the work from the Gallup Organisation, which I know many years ago there was a survey that they did on employee engagement, which I think from memory was something like 13% of the workforce was disengaged, I think it was something like 13% of the workforce was engaged in their work.
+The exciting thing is that this is being described as The Great Resignation.
+And it’s interesting to go to the work from the Gallup Organisation, which I know many years ago there was a survey that they did on employee engagement, which I think from memory was something like 13% of the workforce was disengaged, I think it was something like 13% of the crew was engaged in their work.

-They were really engaged in their work.
+They were engaged in their work.
 65% of the workforce were a little indifferent.
-They did the job they didn’t see there was great meaning in the job that they did, but they did it because it was their income.
+They did the job because they didn’t see there was significant meaning in the position that they did, but they did it because it was their income.

-That 65% plus 13%, I think we’re up to about 65, and 13 is about 78%.
-The rest were actively disengaged or actively disengaged from their work, which is which kind of suggests that about 87% of the workforce are either indifferent or disengaged from their work, which is sobering.
+That 65% plus 13%, I think we’re up to 65, and 13 is about 78%.
+The rest were actively disengaged or disengaged from their work, which suggests that about 87% of the workforce is either indifferent or disengaged from their work, which is sobering.

-It has now led to what is referred to as the period we’re now currently in called The Great Resignation, which is actually the great disconnect because people are realising and reflecting on their work experience.
-Now there are some interesting statistics, and I’m referencing here the Gallup Organisation and the cover story here the highlights of which are a job change is on the mind of nearly half of all US employees.
+It has now led to what is referred to as the period we’re now in called The Great Resignation, which is the excellent disconnect because people are realising and reflecting on their work experience.
+Now there are some interesting statistics, and I’m referencing the Gallup Organisation and the cover story here, the highlights of which are a job change is on the mind of nearly half of all US employees.

-I don’t think that would be very different in Australia as well.
-Employee engagement correlates strongly to employee retention.
+I don’t think that would be very different in Australia.
+Employee engagement correlates strongly with employee retention.
 Now is the time – this is Gallup offering this advice to corporations.
 “Now is the time to rethink your employee retention strategy.

-It’s interesting because our Unstress Health Platform is actually in the new year, going to be targeting the corporate world in Australia, the UK and in America because we believe our more holistic approach to stress and building resilience is a great way of providing an ongoing corporate wellness programme.
+It’s interesting because our Unstress Health Platform will be targeting the corporate world in Australia, the UK and America in the new year.
+After all, we believe our more holistic approach to stress and building resilience is an excellent way of providing an ongoing corporate wellness programme.

 The Gallup Organisation